Jsanc189/121-Final-project/README.md

 In creating the tilemap & tileset, we used the [Tiled software](https://www.mapeditor.org/) and Kenney's [Tiny Town tileset](https://kenney.nl/assets/tiny-town) as well as the [Pixel Platformer Farm Expansion](https://kenney.nl/assets/pixel-platformer-farm-expansion) for the plant sprites.
 The player was created from the [Hana Caraka Base Character tileset](https://bagong-games.itch.io/hana-caraka-base-character) with spritesheet support via [TexturePacker](https://www.codeandweb.com/texturepacker).

 Perlin noise library used for weather generation is [noisejs by Seph Hentle](https://github.com/josephg/noisejs).

+# F3 Devlog - [12/8/24]

+## How we satisfied the software requirements

+### FOa.
+Control a character moving in a 2D grid
+Same.

+### F0b.
+You advance time manually in the turn- based simulation
+Same.

+### F0c.
+You can reap or sow plants on a grid cells only when you are near them
+Same.

+### F0d.
+Grid cells have sun and water levels
+Due to problems accessing our Perlin library on mobile builds, we shifted to simple in-house randomization for weather generation.

+### F0e.
+Each plant on the grid has a distinct type and growth level
+Same.

+### F0f.
+Simple spatial rules govern plant growth based on sun, water, and nearby plants
+Same.

+### F0g.
+A play scenario is completed when some condition is satified
+Same.

+### F1.a The important state of your game's grid must be backed by a single contiguous byte array in AoS or SoA format.
+If your game stores the grid state in multiple format, the byte array format must be the primary format (i.e. other formats are decoded from it as needed).
+Same.

+### F1.b The player must be able to manually save their progress in the game.
+This must allow them to load state and continue play another day (i.e. after quitting the game app).
+The player must be able to manage multiple save files/slots.
+Same.

+### F1.c The game must implement an implicit auto-save system to support recovery from unexpected quits.
+(For example, when the game is launched, if an auto-save entry is present, the game might ask the player "do you want to continue where you left off?"
+The auto-save entry might or might not be visible among the list of manual save entries available for the player to load as part of F1.b.)
+Same.

+### F1.d The player must be able to undo every major choice (all the way back to the start of play), even from a saved game.
+They should be able to redo (undo of undo operations) multiple times.
+Same.

+### F2.a External DSL for scenario designs: In separate text file or text block, designers should be able to express the design of different gameplay scenarios, e.g. starting conditions, weather randomization policy, and victory conditions.
+The language must be able to schedule unique events that happen at specific times.
+Same.

+### F2.b Internal DSL for plant types and growth conditions: Within the main programming language used for the rest of your game, you should implement and use a domain-specific language for defining your different types of plants and the unique growth rules that apply to each.
+(Think about how you could add and remove item types from your D1 code by pushing/popping items from an array or how you could create new types of stickers at runtime in D2.)
+Same.

+### F2.c Switch to an alternate platform: Change either your project's primary programming language or your primary user interface library/engine/framework.
+As more of your design is expressed in DSLs, your design becomes increasingly insulated from changes to your primarily programming language or engine.
+Using your earlier implementation as a reference, it becomes more realistic that you'd be able to leverage generative AI for the large but mostly mindless translations from one language or engine to another.
+We returned our code's platform to its original language and framework, Javascript in Phaser.

+### F3.a The game must be internationalized in way that allows all text visible to the player to be translated into different written languages (i.e. there are no messages that are hard-coded to display only English-language text, but it is fine for this requirement if English is the only supported display language).
+We handle localization with the help of the Text.js script, which exports for each of our supported languages a map that holds all of our user-end text displayed.
+When the player selects their language of choice, our code references the map's keys and prints the associated values to the player screen.
+This data-driven localization of on-screen text simplifies translation since all of our game's text is in a single file.
+The only file that will need to be changed when adding support for a new language is Text.js.

+### F3.b The game must be localized to support three different written languages.
+At least one language must use a logographic script, and at least one language must use a right-to-left script.
+Elliot used his own knowledge and the help of his friends to internationalize all of our game's text.
+Our game currently supports English, Swedish, Hebrew, and Chinese.
+The title screen has a "Select Language" button which, when pressed, updates all user-end text to the selected language, including the laguage page, title page, save page, and play scene.
+Our logographic language is Chinese, and our right-to-left language is Hebrew.

+### F3.c The game must be installable on a smartphone-class mobile device in the sense that there is a way to get it to show up as a home-screen icon that feels similar to other installed apps.
+(It is okay if you only get this to work on one specific device.
+You do not need to deploy the game in a way that anyone else can install it without your help because that might be much more difficult for some game platforms.)
+You can install our game by opening the page deployment in your mobile browser and clicking "Add to Home screen" in the drop-down menu.
+We accomplished this through the use of a mobile web manifest.

+### F3.d Once installed in a mobile device, the game can be launched and satisfactorily played even when the device is not connected to the internet.
+With the exception of weather generation, all previous software requirements behave the same on mobile online and offline as they do on desktop.
+We had to re-work our UIX to better suit mobile platforms.
+The player can move arround using arrows in the sidebar, and to place/harvest plants, they can tap their screen.
+The win conditions remain, and the player is able to change the text language in the same way they would on desktop.

+## Reflection
+To get our game to be installable on mobile, we had to make some changes to the file structure of our code (such as moving assets to `./public`).
+We also returned to our original platform choices so that we could continue to use global data in ways that Typescript in the Pahser framework could not gracefully support.
+Furthermore, we had to move away from our use of the Perlin.js library in favor of in-house randomization in order to support mobile installation.

+Overall, many of the changes we made during this devolpment phase came from the need to balance global objects and assets usage with different end-user platform choices.
+We had to ensure that our code could access any assets or libraries it used no matter where the player chooses to play.
+In the end, we found it simpler to make a few sacrifices to our original gameplan (or previous code implementations).